tobexyz/yaacc-code/README.md

 [Screenshots](./doc/screenshots/screenshots.md)

+## Configuration
+Please take a look in the settings of the app.
+A lot of configuration can be done there.

+The media server is stopped by default and has to be activiated in the settings.
+For this go to settings and tick some checkboxes under "Local server configuration" depending on your needs in order to start the server

 ## A word about the cling library

 This project is based on the work of <https://github.com/4thline/cling>.
 This great UPNP library made